Skip to main content

 News

-The Connecticut Society of Certified Public Accountants (CTCPA) has elected and installed its Board of Directors for the 2022-2023 activity year.
+The Connecticut Society of Certified Public Accountants (CTCPA) has elected and installed its Board of Directors for the 2024-2025 activity year at its Annual Meeting held at the Aqua Turf Club in Plantsville.

 • member news